GitHubCoolestUser/Minecraft_RaspberryOS_Server_doc/sumitiveMarkDown.md

 ## Setup

-First things first you need to update/upgrade you `Raspberry Pi` run the following command
+First things first you need to update/upgrade you `Raspberry Pi`and also install the java JDK run the following command

 ```